-5.1.3 Loading a MapInfo Layer
+5.1.3.
+Loading a MapInfo Layer

-To load a MapInfo layer, click on the Add a vector layer toolbar bar button or type V, change the file type filter to Files of Type [OGR] MapInfo (.mif .tab .MIF .TAB) and select the layer you want to load.
+To load a MapInfo layer, click on the Add Vector Layer toolbar bar button or type Ctrl-Shift-V, change the file type filter to Files of Type [OGR] MapInfo (.mif .tab .MIF .TAB) and select the layer you want to load.